Skip to content

 Token Billing Disputes Are Real Money Now

-Large enterprises running inference workloads at scale report a consistent problem: the tokens they estimate do not match the tokens they are billed.
-The variance ranges from 5% to 15%, depending on the provider, the caching strategy, and the complexity of the prompt structure.
+Large enterprises running inference workloads at scale report a consistent problem: estimated tokens do not match billed tokens.
+The variance often ranges from 5% to 15%, depending on the provider, the caching strategy, and prompt complexity.

 At low volumes, this variance is a rounding error.
 At scale, it is a budget line item.